dychen/django-tutorial/README.md

 There are two important files that should be in your project directory that Heroku uses.

-* Procfile: Heroku uses this to alias certain commands to processes.
+* **Procfile**: Heroku uses this to alias certain commands to processes.
 You will be using the processes you define in this file to use Heroku workers to run whatever commands you alias.
-* requirements.txt: Heroku uses this to determine what libraries and dependencies need to be installed.
+* **requirements.txt**: Heroku uses this to determine what libraries and dependencies need to be installed.
 Every time you push to Heroku, it will look at requirements.txt and install all the listed dependencies.
 For example, so far, we're using Django, psycopg2, and dj-database-url on our local machine, so we need to make Heroku install those as well.

 Create an empty file in your project base directory called Procfile.